FAQs

 Will I get blood tests and scans for a diagnosis?

-We do not provide medical advice, referral or treatment, as you should already have your diagnosis from your GP.
+We do not provide medical advice, referral or treatment.
 Any further medical treatment will be provided by your GP.

 Our service does not aim to find a cure - we want to help you to manage, and hopefully reduce, your symptoms, in order to live a happier, healthier life.